American Theological Society

-The American Theological Society, founded in 1912, is the oldest professional theological society in North America.
+The American Theological Society (ATS), founded in 1912, is the oldest professional theological society in North America.
 It has met at least once each year in various locations on the East Coast of the United States, lately at Princeton Theological Seminary in Princeton, New Jersey.
 Membership is by nomination and election, and is limited to 100 people at any given time.
 The purpose of the American Theological Society is to foster research excellence in the various theological disciplines and to cultivate collegial relationships.

 Membership

 Membership in the American Theological Society is by nomination and election by two-thirds of the members voting at the annual meeting.
 The society's membership is capped at one hundred.
 There are several categories of membership.
 Active members of the American Theological Society are those who regularly attend its annual meetings and regularly pay the annual dues.
 Sustaining members are previously active members who have not attended a meeting within the past three years, but who have continued to pay the annual dues.
 Inactive members are those who have not attended at least one meeting within a three-year period and who have ceased to pay annual dues for at least three years.
 Members-designate are those who have been elected to membership but who have not yet attended an annual meeting.